 Global Advisory Board

-The Global Advisory Board will be comprised of twelve appointed WMI Scholars who are invested in the scholar experience and exemplify the values of partnership and community leadership.
+The Global Advisory Board is comprised of appointed WMI Scholars who are invested in the scholar experience and exemplify the values of partnership and community leadership.
 Board members represent the diversity of our scholars and provide insight, direction and recommendations for the growth of our organization.

 Meet the Global Advisory Board Members

-Launched in Spring 2019 the board will continue to grow with four new members each year.
+Launched in Spring 2019 the board will continue to grow with the addition of new members each year.

 Ephranzia Chao Malindi

 Dr. Ephranzia currently works at a governmental hospital in Kenya and is self-sponsoring her masters studies in diagnostic radiology at the University of Nairobi.
 She has been an active WMI Scholar since 2010 and leads the WMI Kenya Fellowship’s mentorship program.
 As a board member she will strive to build strong, cohesive relationships between student and graduate scholars.

 Sujan became a WMI Scholar in 2017 and will finish his agriculture studies this year.
 He holds many leadership positions at his university and is engaged in promoting numerous environmental issues.
 As an inaugural board member, Sujan would like to create processes to ensure that this leadership opportunity becomes an effective platform for all scholars to help shape the future of WMI.

 As a WMI Scholar Thomas studied business administration and then went on to self-fund his accounting studies to become a chartered accountant.
 Today he is an entrepreneur and leads a team of five at Vasco Consult Limited.
 Thomas was a founding member of the Ghana Fellowship, has been awarded two Micro-Grants, and served as both a panelist and a workshop leader at the Dream Big Conference in 2018.
 Thomas is a proactive leader and aims to utilize this opportunity to cultivate global awareness about WMI.